Fusion/slotmachine/README.md

 # FAQ

-Q: How does this work?
+**Q: How does this work?**

 A: The library maintains a reference to your "managed" slice.

 It builds several representational layers, increasingly smaller, to create a "path" to the slice's slots.

 As each layer's buckets fill up, their parent layers are updated, and fill up as well.
 This allows us to find an empty slot very fast by avoiding "traffic jams."

 This library eschews the use of trees to preserve maximum locality, and thus memory access performance.

-Q: Is this memory efficient?
+**Q: Is this memory efficient?**

 A: Somewhat.
 It could always improve, though.

 The only guarantee is that your storage size will be no worse than going from O(N) to O(Nlogn)
-Note that you can improve memory usage by aligning bucket width to memory words, as I am using bitwise arithmetics.